grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios.md

 - Every scenario can use a distinct VU and iteration scheduling pattern, powered by a purpose-built [executor](#executors).
 This enables modeling of advanced execution patterns which can better simulate real-world traffic.
-- They can be configured to run in sequence or parallel, or in any mix of the two.
+- They run independently, which means that they also by default run in parallel.
+But can be made somewhat sequential through setting `startTime` accordingly.
 - Different environment variables and metric tags can be set per scenario.

 ## Configuration